VanGon1992/TestReactTS/README.md

 # TestReactTS

-Created with CodeSandbox

-Gonzalo Mansilla - Front End

-Test for Jobs Partake
+Test skills for Jobs Partake Posts App, created with CodeSandbox and React with Typescript
-Posts App